 Faculty: Timothy Alborn

 My teaching at Lehman and the Graduate Center has mainly focused on Modern European History.
-I've taught various courses on modern British history, as well as courses on 20th-century Europe, European imperialism, science and society, and American business history.
+I've taught various courses on modern British history, as well as courses on 20th-century Europe, European imperialism, science and society, popular music in Britain and North America, and American business history.
 Besides being department chair and dean, my administrative experience at Lehman includes the chairmanship of the Senate Graduate Studies Committee (2007-2009), and membership on committees relating to the bell schedule, student evaluation of teaching, the General Education program, campus life, and Reassessing Access and Excellence at Lehman.
 My first year as chair I also participated in the inaugural year of the Bridging the Colleges program, which brought together faculty from Lehman, Hostos, and Bronx Community Colleges.

 Although my scholarly and administrative work has kept me busy, in less stressful days I did manage to have a life outside of academia.
 Between 1989 and 1998 I ran a small record label, Harriet Records, which promoted bands of the slightly quieter than punk rock variety from the Boston area and around the world; and since a few years before that until 1998, a fanzine called Incite!, which was mainly about what the kids used to call indie pop.
 From 2004 through 2007 I was an active contributor to the Omnificent English Dictionary in Limerick Form (OEDILF), for which I wrote over a thousand limericks describing and/or illustrating the use of words from the letter A through C (My Greatest Hits).
 Now, I read a lot about misers, listen to a lot of music, and watch a lot of TV iin Port Jefferson, where I live with my wife Alix Cooper (an historian at Stony Brook) and our cat Hermione.